How to Adopt a Baby in Iowa

 Once you have your final decree of adoption, congratulations!
 You can expect to receive your child’s new Social Security card by mail a few weeks after the hearing, although this doesn’t mean the adoption process is completely finished.
 Instead, it’s a lifelong process.
 It will now be important for you to keep the lines of communication open with your child.
 Make sure that he or she always know their adoption story and that it’s one to be proud of!

-For more information about adopting a baby in Iowa, please call American Adoptions at 1-800-ADOPTION.
+For more information about adopting a baby in Iowa with our agency, please call American Adoptions at 1-800-ADOPTION.